guguji666666/GJS-MDC-Tips/Customize endpoint protection recommendation/readme.md

 ### Before we start
 * Please prepare a client machine running win 10/11, install the 3rd party antivirus product (you want to monitor) on it
 * We will use old powershell modules since some commands in the script are not supported by the latest powershell modules
-* The customed initiaive should be assigned to the VMs installed with 3rd party antivirus products `not supported` by Microsoft
+* The customed initiative should be assigned to the VMs installed with 3rd party antivirus products `not supported` by Microsoft
 * We should avoid duplicated assignment of native endpoint protection recommendation and customed initiative we creat
 * It takes hours to update the results in the policies and defender for cloud recommendations